tapir-test/tapir-website/_docs/usingtapir/Page_Objects.md

 Simon Stewart, creator of Selenium WebDriver

-You have to take it seriously if the creator on an API gives you such a serious suggestion on how to use his API.
-Tapir highly encourages you to use Page Objects by making the creation and usage as easy as possible.
+You have to take it seriously if the creator on an API gives you such a serious suggestion on how to use his API. <i>tapir</i> highly encourages you to use Page Objects by making the creation and usage as easy as possible.

 Page Objects encapsulate implementation details of the SUT and just